paapa-kusi/excel-workshop/README.md

 # Welcome to the Excel Workshop!

-Please download the Excel file titled "Workshop Datasheet 1.xlsx".
+Please download the Excel file titled "Workshop Datasheet.xlsx".
 This is the dataset we'll be working on.

 # Using Excel